If you’ve traded cryptoassets for a profit, you might assume that any gains you make are tax-free. However, this is not the case.

 This means they are subject to Capital Gains Tax and/or Income Tax, depending on the nature of the transaction.

-The type of tax you need to pay depends on your specific crypto transactions.
+The type of tax you need to pay depends on your specific crypto activity.

-If your proceeds exceed £50,000, but your gains are below this annual exempt amount, you must still report your gain to HMRC via self assessment.
+If your proceeds exceed £50,000, but your gains are below the annual exempt amount, you must still report your disposal to HMRC via Self Assessment.

-Additional income from crypto, surpassing the personal allowance, is taxed between 20% and 45%, based on your Income Tax band.
+Additional income from crypto, such as trading profits or staking income, may be taxed between 20% and 45%, depending on your Income Tax band.

 HMRC has developed robust capabilities to monitor cryptoasset transactions.
-Using data from exchanges such as crypto.com, the taxman can effectively track crypto activities and identify investors who have not declared gains.
+Using data from exchanges such as Crypto.com, HMRC can track activity and identify individuals who may not have declared gains.

-HMRC can also access transaction data going back a decade via data-sharing with UK-based crypto exchanges.
-They also have access to information collected from new users during sign-up and registration processes (‘Know Your Customer’ rules).
+HMRC can also access transaction data dating back several years through data-sharing agreements with crypto exchanges.
+They also have access to information collected from users during sign-up and registration processes, in accordance with ‘Know Your Customer’ (KYC) rules.

-New rules also came into play earlier this year, requiring crypto platforms to collect customer data and provide reports to HMRC by the end of January 2025.
+New rules came into effect requiring crypto platforms to collect customer data and report it to HMRC, increasing transparency across the sector.

-Over the past two years, HMRC has issued ‘nudge’ letters to taxpayers who might owe tax on their crypto activities – based on data collected via the processes mentioned above.
+Over the past two years, HMRC has issued ‘nudge’ letters to taxpayers who might owe tax on their crypto activities based on this data.

 HMRC ‘nudge’ letters

 HMRC issues ‘nudge’ letters when it suspects undisclosed profits from cryptocurrency investments.
-Following three years of data collection from cryptocurrency exchanges, 8,329 such letters have been dispatched to date.
+Following several years of data collection from cryptocurrency exchanges, 8,329 such letters have been issued.

 Many cryptocurrency owners may be unaware that they owe Capital Gains Tax on selling digital assets.
-Furthermore, those classified as ‘crypto traders’ by HMRC face additional income tax on their gains.
+In some cases, individuals may instead be classified as traders, in which case Income Tax may apply.

-Tax obligations may also arise from cryptocurrency mining, interest generated from ‘staking’, receiving airdropped crypto, or engaging in frequent, high-volume trading.
+Tax obligations may also arise from cryptocurrency mining, staking rewards, airdrops, or frequent trading activity.

-According to the FCA, an estimated 4.97 million UK residents owned some form of cryptocurrency as of 2022, so it’s unsurprising that HMRC has turned its attention to this burgeoning market.
+According to the FCA, an estimated 4.97 million UK residents owned cryptocurrency as of 2022, which helps explain HMRC’s increased focus on this area.

 What do these letters say?

-These letters typically indicate that the recipient either currently holds or has held investments in cryptoassets.
-They highlight three scenarios that may result in a taxable gain:
+These letters typically indicate that the recipient either currently holds or has held cryptoassets.
+They highlight scenarios that may result in a taxable gain:

 - Trading cryptocurrency for profit